vele616/monorepo/packages/jobboard/website/content/jobs/payments-specialist-pleo-HghEU.md

 The current team is made of a Payments Analyst and a Payments Specialist — and the latter is transitioning into Product Manager (we’re all about that horizontal mobility and supporting pleoers ambitions) so we’re looking for someone to take over their responsibilities and also be involved in growing the Payment Ops further as we scale.

-And who’s that “we”?Hi, We’re Pleo — a fintech startup of Danish origin helping companies to make their employees feel valued.
+And who’s that “we”?
+Hi, We’re Pleo — a fintech startup of Danish origin helping companies to make their employees feel valued.
 Specifically by simplifying company spending for all involved.We think that work will change to be more autonomous and flexible.
 Pleo is an app that delegates company spending to all employees with credit cards: use your card (virtual or physical), snap a pic of your receipt, and you're done.
 We take the pain away from employees having to pay out of pocket, and think that if you're going to trust an employee enough to hire them, you might as well trust them enough to spend company money sensibly.

 ## What does this role entail: